 Accordingly, all things being prepared, the royal maid took her place in the procession, which more resembled a funeral than a nuptial pomp, and with her parents, amid the lamentations of the people, ascended the mountain, on the summit of which they left her alone, and with sorrowful hearts returned home.

 While Psyche stood on the ridge of the mountain, panting with fear and with eyes full of tears, the gentle Zephyr raised her from the earth and bore her with an easy motion into a flowery dale.
 By degrees her mind became composed, and she laid herself down on the grassy bank to sleep.

-When she awoke refreshed with sleep, she looked round and beheld near a pleasant grove of tall and stately trees.
+When she awoke refreshed with sleep, she looked round and beheld nearby a pleasant grove of tall and stately trees.
 She entered it, and in the midst discovered a fountain, sending forth clear and crystal waters, and fast by, a magnificent palace whose august front impressed the spectator that it was not the work of mortal hands, but the happy retreat of some god.
 Drawn by admiration and wonder, she approached the building and ventured to enter.

 Every object she met filled her with pleasure and amazement.
 Golden pillars supported the vaulted roof, and the walls were enriched with carvings and paintings representing beasts of the chase and rural scenes, adapted to delight the eye of the beholder.
 Proceeding onward, she perceived that besides the apartments of state there were others filled with all manner of treasures, and beautiful and precious productions of nature and art.